Bern railway hub is being expanded.

 Although the project managers will minimise noticeable effects through careful planning, temporary service restrictions cannot be entirely prevented.
+Please always consult the online timetable.
 On this information portal, you will find out when and where there will be restrictions and how best to avoid them.

 Conduct at the station during construction work.

 Until Bern station re-emerges, expanded and shining with new splendour, there will unfortunately be plenty of noise, dust and construction site barriers around.
-Maintenance work on the tracks, the platforms and platform canopies, as well as in the underpass will now also be an everyday occurrence at Bern station.
+Maintenance work on the tracks, the platforms and platform canopies, as well as in the underpass will now also be an everyday occurrence.
 SBB maintains one of the busiest track networks in the world.
 Such intensive use means that the network also needs to be maintained.

 Some construction work will also take up platform space, further limiting the space available.
 Passengers are therefore requested to spread out as much as possible along the entire length of the platform while waiting and to use all available space within the white safety lines.
 This will help to make conditions on the platforms more relaxed.
 Furthermore, the better the passengers are distributed between the various passenger coaches when boarding and alighting, the more punctual departure will be.